An interactive workshop session filled with participants who are sitting around several round tables, sharing and listening to each other.

 Engineering 4 All (E4All)

-• Winter retreat in late January (scheduled around your availability).
+• Winter retreat in late January.

 Program Goals